mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 of narrative play is that it is cooperative between the

-TRAVELLER

 Referee and Travellers.
 With the right group, narrative play creates a whole new dimension to Traveller games but if it is abused the Referee is advised to return to the normal rules.

 THE MUNDANE EVENTS CHECK

-Sometimes it is necessary or interesting to determine how well a Traveller completes a task that is not covered by any particular skill area, or as an indicator of how well or badly a Traveller does during a glossed- over period of inactivity.
+Sometimes it is necessary or interesting to determine how well a Traveller completes a task that is not covered by any particular skill area, or as an indicator of how well or badly a Traveller does during a glossed-over period of inactivity.
 A Mundane Events check may be requested by the Referee.
 This is a simple 2D roll against an Average (8+) difficulty.

 At the Referee’s discretion, a Mundane Events check can be modified by a relevant skill if appropriate.
 If a Traveller is working as a starport broker, it is reasonable to expect that their Broker skill will affect how well they are doing in daily life.

 Very good or bad (Effect 6+ or -6) results indicate that things went unusually well or badly but the Referee